WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/webinars.md

 <h5 class="webinar-title">Resources</h5>
 <ul class="webinar-list">
-  <li>Visit <a href="https://hub.pbs.org/posts/engage-your-community-to-celebrate-your-history?parentId=6881">PBS Hub</a> and create a free account to access a recording of the presentation</li>
+  <li>Access a recording of this presentation by visitinig <a href="https://hub.pbs.org/posts/engage-your-community-to-celebrate-your-history?parentId=6881">PBS Hub</a> and creating a free account</li>
 </ul>

 <a id="Educators"></a>